The Green Book 2024-2025

 2. The political economy of the world’s first city-states in Iraq (CB)

-3. African challenges to neoevolutionary models (SC)
+3. African challenges to neoevolutionary models (RK)

 4. Secondary state formation: the case of Cyprus (LH)